 This course is devoted to the development of adjustive technique skills as applied to the cervical spine.
 It provides the opportunity for the practical application of palpation, examination, identification of dysfunction, and treatment of the occiput, cervical, and thoraco-cervical spine.
 Adjustive techniques are presented in the supine, prone, and sitting patient positions, along with selected drop table procedures.
+Additional time is scheduled to review and reinforce examination and adjusting psychomotor skills of the lumbar, pelvis and thoracic spine.
 (0+4)